bigbio/quantms.io/docs/introduction.rst

 -  :doc:`metadata`: A json file for metadata about the analyzed project
--  :doc:`ae` or :doc:`ae`: A csv file based on the MSstats (TODO link) format for either absolute expression or differential expression.
+-  :doc:`ae` or :doc:`de`: A csv file based on the MSstats (TODO link) format for either absolute expression or differential expression.

 Some general rules for all the files: